This article describes the available Rules Engine Events.

 This event is triggered when a business receives a credit application form from a customer.

 Based on the rule's settings, a chosen action is executed.
-The most typical use cases are sending an email reminder, creating a ToDo item, or scheduling a call.
+The most typical use cases are sending an email reminder, creating a task, or scheduling a call.

-Subsequently, you can view and manage the newly created tasks on the To-Do page and send email reminders on the Communications page.
+Subsequently, you can view and manage the newly created tasks on the Tasks page and send email reminders on the Communications page.

 Credit Memo - X days after credit memo is created